Orange County Professional Wedding Photographer

 One of the reasons I love shooting wedding photography in Orange County is the variety of wedding venues to choose from.
-There are more natural locations such as the mountains, the beaches, the parks and others.
-And then there are venues that are complete opposite, which leads us to one of our favorite venues to shoot weddings at, the Avenue of the Arts Hotel.
+There are more natural locations such as the mountains, the beaches, the parks, and others.
+And then there are venues that are the complete opposite, which leads us to one of our favorite venues to shoot weddings at, the Avenue of the Arts Hotel.

 The Avenue of the Arts Hotel combines modern architecture with nature and is committed to making your wedding and reception meet your personal style.

 We were fortunate enough to photograph the wedding of Norman and Colleen at the Avenue of the Arts Hotel in Costa Mesa.
 These two are a wonderful couple and a real joy to be around.

 The ceremony took place by the lakeside and the day could not have been more perfect.
 Prior to the wedding, Norman and Colleen opted for a “first look” photo session, which saves a lot of photography time after the ceremony and before your reception begins.

 At the reception, they had one of the best dessert bars we have ever seen.
 There were a variety of small bite desserts, churros, and a donut wall!
 The donuts hung on pegs and were frosted in the couple’s color theme.